Madic-/NetworkManager-Scripts/README.md

 # NetworkManager Scripts

-Run scripts after activating a specific connection with network manager.
+Run scripts after activating a specific interface with network manager.

-This is a shameless rip-off from [rabin.io](https://blog.rabin.io/linux/networkmanager-using-dispatcher-d-to-run-scripts-based-on-network-connectivity)
+This is a shameless rip-off from [rabin.io](https://blog.rabin.io/linux/networkmanager-using-dispatcher-d-to-run-scripts-based-on-network-connectivity).

 On every connect/disconnect NetworkManager runs all scripts in the folder /etc/NetworkManager/dispatcher.d.